Horribili-kft/Ansible/README.md

 ### Prepare Linux hosts for management

-> [!CAUTION]
-> The scipt sets up a temporary password for the created "ansible" user until the control node takes over and replaces the password login with pubkey login.
-> This leaves a small window of time between you running PrepareForAnsible.sh on the host and setup_ssh_key.yaml on the control node where the host can be connected to via password.
-> The script (along with the temporary password) is in a public GitHub repository, so changing the temporary password in the script is recommended for environments requiring absolute security.

 > [!NOTE]
 > Run the script.
 You don't need to download the full repository, only this script is enough.